Did you know most back pain can be eliminated with stretching?

 Common Personal Trainer Example:

-If Sarah like to do butt exercises, then guess what?
-All her clients did butt exercises.
+If Sarah likes to do kettlebell workouts, then guess what?
+All of her clients did kettlebell workouts.

-If Justin liked to push the sled, then all his clients pushed the sled.
+If Justin liked to clean and jerk, then all his clients clean and jerked.

 I watched every single trainer train.
 I wondered about the training rationale.
 We weren’t taught any of that in class.
 My first real lesson in theory versus application.
-Why did we learn all those exercises anyways?
-My body changed some, but I still didn’t see the results I wanted.
+Why did we learn all those total body workouts anyways?
+My body did lose fat, but I didn’t see the results I wanted.
 The cover of Men’s Health still eluded me.